salimhb/blood-bank/posts/2011-10-17-installing-macvim-with-ruby-support-and-command-t-on-osx-lion.markdown

 <h2>Resources</h2>
 <ul>
 	<li><a href="https://github.com/ralph/dotvim">https://github.com/ralph/dotvim</a> Ralph's .vim files - certainly more well-honed and better organized than my own.</li>
-	<li><a href="https://github.com/paulwittmann/vimrc-osx">https://github.com/paulwittmann/vimrc-osx</a> my current .vimrc &amp; plugins on OSX.
+	<li><a href="https://github.com/paulwittmann/vimrc-osx">https://github.com/paulwittmann/vimrc-osx</a> my current .vimrc & plugins on OSX.
 Still lacking some features, but more cleaned up than my <a href="https://github.com/paulwittmann/vimrc">old one</a> for Ubuntu.</li>
 </ul>